Inverse Problems with Learned Forward Operators: PAT

 \subsubsection{Training without trajectory}

-We have seen in the previous section that training along a trajectory is crucial for the success of the explicit learned model correction when solving the variational problem, which is in accordance with Theorem \ref{thm:conv-neighbourhood} requiring a valid approximation for all $x_n$ obtained during minimisation.
-The high computational cost of such recursive training makes it necessary to think of alternatives to the costly trajectory training.
-One such option could be to restrict the minimisation of the variational problem
+We have seen in the previous section that training along a trajectory is crucial for the success of the explicit learned model correction when solving the variational problem, which is in accordance with Theorem \ref{thm:conv-neighbourhood} requiring a valid approximation for all iterates $\iter{x}{k}$ obtained during minimisation.
+The high computational cost of such recursive training makes it necessary to think about alternatives.
+One possibility is to restrict the minimisation of the variational problem

 to a suitable set, such as the manifold representing the data distribution $\trim$.
-This way, the correction can be trained just on the manifold itself and constraining the trajectory to the vicinity of the manifold will ensure that the correction is valid for all $x_n$.
+This way, the correction can be trained just on the manifold itself and constraining the trajectory to the vicinity of the manifold will ensure that the correction is valid for all $\iter{x}{k}$.

-We present in Figure \ref{fig:manifold} a proof-of-concept result for the hypothesis that training and optimisation over the data manifold can eliminate the need for trajectory training.
-In particular, we see that solving the variational problem on the manifold does work well for the accurate model, whereas the approximate model suffers loss of contrast and sharpness.
-If we use the corrected model trained on the data manifold, but optimisation is performed freely in the full space, we introduce strong artefacts, as the correction is not valid for all $x_n$.
-However, when the optimisation path is restricted to the manifold we obtain a result close to the accurate model.
-Training of the model correction on the data manifold only takes roughly 90 minutes, compared to the full trajectory training that required 4 days.
-This is a promising solution to the trajectory training problem, which is currently work in progress.
+We present, in Figure \ref{fig:manifold}, a proof-of-concept result for the hypothesis that training and optimisation over the data manifold can eliminate the need for trajectory training.
+We see that solving the variational problem on the manifold works well for the accurate model, whereas the approximate model suffers loss of contrast and sharpness.
+If we use the corrected model trained on the data manifold, but optimisation is performed freely in the full space, we introduce strong artefacts, as the correction is not valid for all iterates.
+However, when the optimisation path is restricted to the manifold we obtain a result close to that of the accurate model.
+Training of the model correction on the data manifold only takes roughly 90 minutes, compared to the full trajectory training that requires 4 days.
+This is a promising solution to the trajectory training problem and is currently work in progress.